IoriYamahata/CPP_Design/optimization_cycle/README.md

 ## Notes

 - All qsub/SGE-specific logic has been removed.
-- Prepare input data according to the experimental setup described in the paper.
+- Prepare input data according to your experimental setup.